-The museum’s exhibits include structures like the Nevada Northern Railway depot from Cherry Creek, brought from the old mining town in 1990 and the one-room schoolhouse from Baker,
+The museum’s exhibits include structures like the Nevada Northern Railway depot from Cherry Creek, brought from the old mining town in 1990.

 There are more items on display, large and small, and interesting curiosities from local life in the 20th century along with a mineral collection and early record books of White Pine County and businesses, used by historians in their research about the area and its people.

 Don’t forget to visit our Gift Shop.
 We have Nevada and other history books, USGS Topographical maps, post cards, jewelry, and more.